chattylabs/sdk-detect-language-api/node-api/README.md

 ### Detect

-Once the server is up and running you can use a GET on `/detect` route with the parameter `text` set to the text you want to detect the language of.
+Once the server is up and running you can use a GET on `/detect` route with the query parameter `text` set to the text you want to detect the language of.

 Node example: